-Identity and Belonging Project to Make Debut During O-Week
+Identity and Belonging Project Introduces Freshmen to Diversity at Cornell

-In between attending icebreaker activities, information sessions and evening fairs, freshmen at Orientation Week will begin a new tradition in their first week at Cornell: they will attend the Identity and Belonging Project at Cornell.
+In between attending icebreaker activities, information sessions and evening fairs, freshmen at Orientation Week will continue a newly established tradition in their first week at Cornell: they will attend the Identity and Belonging Project.

-The new diversity program will feature stories based on submissions from undergraduates and will be performed by student volunteers, said Lindsay Hansen, director for orientation programs.
+The diversity program, established last year, features stories based on submissions from undergraduates and will be performed by student volunteers, said Lindsay Hansen, director for orientation programs.

 “We hope this program will create a strong foundation for our students’ commitment to Cornell’s values and community standards related to identity, inclusion and belonging, and provide a starting point for continued engagement with this work across their time with us, and beyond,” she said.

-The Identity and Belonging Project will replace the Tapestry of Possibilities event that had been in place for 11 years.
+The Identity and Belonging Project replaced the Tapestry of Possibilities event that had been in place for 11 years.

 The University announced that it would begin mandating “Speak About It” in May 2013, and the event has been praised by students for conveying the importance of consent in relationships.

-In addition to Speak About It, the Orientation Steering Committee welcomed the Class of 2019 and transfer students to Cornell with four days of academic and social events.
-These events continued through the start of classes into Welcome Weekend, which consists of events such as picnics, movies and ClubFest.
+In addition to Speak About It, the Orientation Steering Committee welcomes the incoming freshman class and transfer students to Cornell with four days of academic and social events.
+These events continue through the start of classes into Welcome Weekend, which consists of events such as picnics, movies and ClubFest.

 Each year’s orientation typically centers on a theme, ranging from international travel to exploration at home, according to Sarah Jones, former associate director for residential and new student programs.